charliecalvert/JsObjects/JavaScript/UnitTests/Jasmine02/README.md

 - When using HTML files, requirejs uses **MainTest.js**
 - There is an index.html file that has nothing to do with the tests.
 It uses **Main.js**.

+There are numerous ways to run karma and grunt.

+- Run both jshint and karma: **grunt test**
+- Just jshint: **grunt jshint**
+- Just karma in interactive mode: **karma start** or **RunKarma.sh**
+- Just karma tests and exit: **grunt karma**

+If you run karma in interactive mode you can edit your files and see the results of each change.
+If you run and exit, you see if your tests and code, in the current state, all pass.

 ## Start a web server

 	python3 -m http.server 30025